How Long Is Too Long Without Sex?

 You have an internal barometer: resentment.

-It’s the heaviness you feel when you give, and it’s not reciprocated.
+It’s the heaviness you feel in your chest when you give, and it’s not reciprocated.

-It’s the sting when you crave closeness, but meet indifference.
+It’s the sting straight in your belly when you crave closeness, but meet indifference.

-It’s the ache of being unseen, unwanted, unfelt.
+It’s the ache in your heart of being unseen, unwanted, unfelt.

-It’s every missed opportunity to come towards each other.
+Every missed opportunity to come towards each other will leave an imprint in your body.

-When resentment seeps into the corners of your relationship — into the way you talk, how you listen, how you move around each other — that’s when it’s been too long.
+Then, when the resentment starts to seeps into the corners of your relationship — into the way you talk, how you listen, how you move around each other — that’s when it’s been too long.

-Not because of the number of days since you last made love.
+Not because of the number of days since had sex.

 Has It Been Too Long for You?